socketsupply/components/src/panel/README.md

 # Panel
 A `Panel` is not a component, it is a base class.
 You can extend it to create your own panel class which can be registered and then used as a tag.

+> *__Note:__ This component requires the `tonic-sprite` component.*

 ## Demo